-- ➤ Article 31 EAW FD refers only to the situation in which the EAW system is applicable.
-It does not apply where an extradition request relates to acts committed before a date specified by a Member State in a statement made under Article 32 EAW FD: - The aim of the EAW FD was to replace all the previous instruments concerning extradition (para 51); - Article 31(1) EAW FD sums up the extradition instruments that are replaced by the EAW FD, including the 1996 Convention (para 53); - Article 31(2) EAW FD provides that Member States are allowed to continue to use some bilateral or multilateral extradition instruments.
-This does not refer to the instruments mentioned in Article 31(1) EAW FD (paras 54-56); - Articles 31 and 32 EAW FD refer to distinct situations which are mutually exclusive: Article 31 EAW FD deals with the consequences of the application of the EAW system for international extradition conventions whilst Article 32 EAW FD envisages a situation in which that system does not apply (para 59).

-- The instruments mentioned in Article 31(1) EAW FD, including the 1996 Convention, remain relevant in cases covered by a Member State's statement under Article 32 EAW FD (para 58). - ➤ Article 32 EAW FD allows an executing Member State to apply the 1996 Convention even if that Convention became applicable in that Member State only after 1 January 2004: - The application of the 1996 Convention is consistent with the EAW system since the Convention can only be used where the EAW system does not apply (para 74) - The application of the 1996 Convention is consistent with the objectives of the Union (para 77); - According to settled case law, procedural rules such as provisions governing the extradition of persons are generally held to apply to all proceedings pending at the time when they enter into force, whereas substantive rules are usually interpreted as not applying to situations existing before their entry into force (para 80).
+- > CJEU's reply.
+Article 31 EAW FD must be interpreted as referring only to the situation in which the EAW system is applicable, which is not the case where a request for extradition relates to acts committed before a date specified by a Member State in a statement made pursuant to Article 32 EAW FD.
+Article 32 EAW FD must be interpreted as not precluding the application by an executing Member State of the 1996 Convention even where that convention became applicable in that Member State only after 1 January 2004.
+The CJEU's main arguments follow. - Article 31 EAW FD refers only to the situation in which the EAW system is applicable.
+It does not apply where an extradition request relates to acts committed before a date specified by a Member State in a statement made under Article 32 EAW FD. - The aim of the EAW FD was to replace all the previous instruments concerning extradition (para 51). - Article 31(1) EAW FD sums up the extradition instruments that are replaced by the EAW FD, including the 1996 Convention (para 53). - Article 31(2) EAW FD provides that Member States are allowed to continue to use some bilateral or multilateral extradition instruments.
+This does not refer to the instruments mentioned in Article 31(1) EAW FD (paras 54-56). - Articles 31 and 32 EAW FD refer to distinct situations which are mutually exclusive: Article 31 EAW FD deals with the consequences of the application of the EAW system for international extradition conventions whereas Article 32 EAW FD envisages a situation in which that system does not apply (para 59). - The instruments mentioned in Article 31(1) EAW FD, including the 1996 Convention, remain relevant in cases covered by a Member State's statement under Article 32 EAW FD (para 58). - Article 32 EAW FD allows an executing Member State to apply the 1996 Convention even if that convention became applicable in that Member State only after 1 January 2004: - the application of the 1996 Convention is consistent with the EAW system because the convention can be used only where the EAW system does not apply (para 74); - the application of the 1996 Convention is consistent with the objectives of the EU (para 77); - according to settled case law, procedural rules such as provisions governing the extradition of persons - are generally held to apply to all proceedings pending at the time when they enter into force, whereas substantive rules are usually interpreted as not applying to situations existing before their entry into force (para 80).

-12. Extradition of EU citizens
+13. Extradition of EU citizens to third countries